ibpdas/ibpdas/readme.md

 👉 **LinkedIn:** https://www.linkedin.com/in/ibpdas/

-_This space started as a way to document my learning during the 2025 Imperial AI Policy Fellowship and reflects the spirit of GDS’s Get Tech Certified initiative — a commitment to continuous learning and development._
+_This site started as a way to document my learning during the 2025 Imperial AI Policy Fellowship and reflects the spirit of GDS’s Get Tech Certified initiative — a commitment to continuous learning and development._

 ---